stephane-caron/palimpsest/README.md

 There are a few differences:

 - Dictionaries are move-only: there is no `copy` function matching Python's `dict.copy`, but `Dictionary::deepcopy` matches Python's `copy.deepcopy`.
-- Dictionaries do not conserve insertion order, whereas insertion order conservation is guaranteed since Python 3.7.
+- Dictionaries do not conserve insertion order, whereas insertion order conservation is guaranteed in Python since version 3.7 of the language.

-Implementing one of the missing functions is a great way to [contribute](CONTRIBUTING.md) to this project.

 ## Features and non-features

-All design decisions have their pros and cons.
-Take a look at the features and non-features below to decide if it is also a fit for _your_ use case.

 The two main assumptions in palimpsest dictionaries are that: